-- 8.33 Pursuant to an administration agreement dated 1 April 2015 between Holdco and the Administrator (the Holdco Administration Agreement), the Administrator was appointed to perform various accounting, administrative and company secretarial services to certain SPVs in the Portfolio. - 8.34 The Administrator is permitted under the Holdco Administration Agreement to delegate any of its duties to any persons, provided that the Administrator remains accountable and responsible at all times for the functions which it has so delegated, exercises reasonable care in the selection, appointment and ongoing monitoring of any delegate and upon the prior written consent of Holdco where the delegation is to any person outside the Administrator's group. - 8.35 The Holdco Administration Agreement is terminable by either party on 90 days' notice in writing (given to expire on the last day of any calendar month), and may be terminated immediately by either party in the event of insolvency or material breach of the other party.

-- 8.36 The Administrator currently receives an aggregate annual fee of £615,480 plus VAT with respect to its services in relation to all but two of the SPVs covered under the Holdco Administration Agreement (although this is expected to increase in the event that additional SPVs are added to the Portfolio).
-For two SPVs, the Administrator receives a fee based on time spent at the Administrator's current chargeout rates.
+- 8.33 Pursuant to an administration agreement dated 1 April 2016 between Holdco and the Administrator (the "Holdco Administration Agreement"), the Administrator was appointed to perform various accounting, administrative and company secretarial services to certain SPVs in the Portfolio. - 8.34 The Administrator is permitted under the Holdco Administration Agreement to delegate any of its duties to any persons, provided that the Administrator remains accountable and responsible at all times for the functions which it has so delegated, exercises reasonable care in the selection, appointment and ongoing monitoring of any delegate and upon the prior written consent of Holdco where the delegation is to any person outside the Administrator's group. - 8.35 The Holdco Administration Agreement is terminable by either party on 90 days' notice in writing (given to expire on the last day of any calendar month), and may be terminated immediately by either party in the event of insolvency or material breach of the other party. - 8.36 The Administrator currently receives an aggregate annual fee of £681,390 plus VAT with respect to its services covered under the Holdco Administration Agreement (although this is expected to increase in the event that additional SPVs are added to the Portfolio).
 The Administrator is also entitled to receive reimbursement quarterly in arrears in respect of all reasonable and properly evidenced out-of-pocket expenses incurred by it.
 The parties may agree, on a case-by-case basis, the recovery of exceptional costs for research on issues outside the Administrator's control such as changes to corporate governance requirements, legislation and accounting policies. - 8.37 There is no maximum amount payable by way of fees that can be determined under the Holdco Administration Agreement given the time spent element of the fee for one of the SPVs. - 8.38 The Holdco Administration Agreement provides that in the absence of breach of the agreement, negligence, fraud, bad faith or wilful default, the Administrator shall not be liable for any loss, cost, expense or damage suffered by Holdco or the SPVs or otherwise arising directly or indirectly from the discharge of the Administrator's duties.
 The Administrator will not be liable for losses suffered by Holdco arising from the Administrator acting in good faith upon instructions reasonably believed to be genuine otherwise than as a result of breach of the agreement, negligence, fraud, bad faith or wilful default of the Administrator. - 8.39 Holdco has agreed to give certain market standard indemnities in favour of the Administrator in respect of the Administrator's potential losses in carrying out its responsibilities under the Holdco Administration Agreement. - 8.40 Neither Holdco nor the Administrator is liable to the other for consequential, special or indirect losses or damages.